gustavovenegas2010/Proyect-3/README.md

 * Matrix Factorization Build use matrix factorization to make article recommendations to the users on the IBM Watson Studio platform

 ## 3. Instructions

-Ejecute los siguientes comandos en el Python 3.
+Run the following commands in Python 3.

 ## 4. Author and Acknowledgements
 The author of this project is Gustavo Venegas Segura, Statistician with a specialization in statistics from the National University of Colombia, currently working at Banco Davivienda.
 Special thanks to Jorge Andrés Escobar and Udacity for their help in this project.